jacekloboda/graph-generator/README.md

-A lightweight tool for generating custom graphs (directed/undirected, weighted/unweighted).
+A Python tool that generates random graphs (connected/unconnected weighted/unweighted and directed/undirected).
+Includes visualization using NetworkX/Matplotlib for easy graph analysis and algorithm testing.